Procedure to Appeal to NCLT Under Section 252 of Companies Act 2013

 Provided that following categories of companies shall not be removed from the register of companies under this rule and rule 4, namely:-

-(ii) companies that have been delisted due to non-compliance of listing regulations or listing agreement or any other statutory laws;
+- companies that have been delisted due to non-compliance of listing regulations or listing agreement or any other statutory laws;

 - companies where inspection or investigation is ordered and being carried out or actions on such order are yet to be taken up or were completed but prosecutions arising out of such inspection or investigation are pending in the Court;

 - companies where notices under section 234 of the Companies Act, 1956 (1 of 1956) or section 206 or section 207 of the Act have been issued by the Registrar or Inspector and reply thereto is pending or report under section 208 has not yet been submitted or follow up of instructions on report under section 208 is pending or where any prosecution arising out of such inquiry or scrutiny, if any, is pending with the Court;

 - companies against which any prosecution for an offence is pending in any court; (vii) companies whose application for compounding is pending before the competent authority for compounding the offences committed by the company or any of its officers in default;

 - companies, which have accepted public deposits which are either outstanding or the company is in default in repayment of the same;

 - companies having charges which are pending for satisfaction; and

 - companies registered under section 25 of the Companies Act, 1956 or section 8 of the Act.

 In addition to the above under section 249 of the 2013 Act, Companies not eligible to make an application for strike off under section 248(2) of the Act if, are as under:

 An application under sub-section (2) of section 248 on behalf of a company shall not be made if, at any time in the previous three months, the company:

 - has changed its name or shifted its registered office from one State to another;

 - has made a disposal for value of property or rights held by it, immediately before cesser of trade or otherwise carrying on of business, for the purpose of disposal for gain in the normal course of trading or otherwise carrying on of business;

 - has engaged in any other activity except the one which is necessary or expedient for the purpose of making an application under that section, or deciding whether to do so or concluding the affairs of the company, or complying with any statutory requirement;

-(d) has made an application to the Tribunal for the sanctioning of a compromise or arrangement and the matter has not been finally concluded; or
+- has made an application to the Tribunal for the sanctioning of a compromise or arrangement and the matter has not been finally concluded; or

-(e) is being wound up under Chapter XX, whether voluntarily or by the Tribunal.
+- is being wound up under Chapter XX, whether voluntarily or by the Tribunal.

-(2) If a company files an application under sub-section (2) of section 248 in violation of
+- If a company files an application under sub-section (2) of section 248 in violation of

-sub-section (1), it shall be punishable with fine which may extend to one lakh rupees.
+- sub-section (1), it shall be punishable with fine which may extend to one lakh rupees.

 - An application filed under sub-section (2) of section 248 shall be withdrawn by the company or rejected by the Registrar as soon as conditions under sub-section (1) are brought to his notice.

 Remedy for Strike off is as under:

-The following remedies are available to a company under Section 252 Sub-section (1) and (2), when name is struck off from the Register under Section 248 of the Companies Act 2013.
+The following remedies are available to a company under Section 252 Sub-section (1) and (2), when the name is struck off from the Register under Section 248 of the Companies Act 2013.

-If a member or creditor or workman is distressed by the company name being struck off from the register of companies, they can apply to the Tribunal before the expiry of twenty years from the publication in the Official Gazette of notice made under Sub-section (5) of Section 248.
+If a member or creditor or worker is distressed by the company name being struck off from the register of companies, they can apply to the Tribunal before the expiry of twenty years from the publication in the Official Gazette of notice made under Sub-section (5) of Section 248.
 The name of the company would eventually be restored in the register of companies.
 If a struck off has happened due to defaulting in the filing of annual return and financial statements, the penalty will be imposed in the form of late fee.

 By this provision in Law, a company that gets struck off may get a chance to refurbish their name in the register.
-This helps them to get active with the permission of Tribunal even within 20 years of being struck off by the ROC.
+This helps them to get active with the permission of the Tribunal even within 20 years of being struck off by the ROC.